ProTubeVR/ForceTubeVR-Unity-Package/Example Project/ForceTubeVRExample/Assets/Plugins/HowForcetubeWork.txt

 On Windows :

-The forcetube himself have to be paired to windows via bluetooth "standard connection" (see eventual specific tuto to pair it to windows)
+The forcetube himself have to be paired to windows via bluetooth "standard connection" (see eventual specific tuto to pair it to windows).
- ---> so if the forcetube is already paired on Windows and powered, then the forcetube will pass from "paired" statu to "connected" statu (can see it in Windows Bluetooth manager) when you open a unity game with this plugin. at this point, once connected, all is good !

 On Android :